 Limited Learning and Engagement Tools

 While SamCart Courses offers quizzes, worksheets, and course dripping, they all have limitations.
 For instance, you can only create basic multiple-choice quizzes and don’t get any advanced features.

-Besides that, you can’t provide students with a certificate of completion after they complete a course.
+Besides, you can’t provide students with a certificate of completion after completing a course.